Table of contents

 In these inherited forms of MTC, the cancers often develop during childhood or early adulthood and can spread early.
 Having a first-degree family member (parent, brother, sister, or child) with the disease, even without a known inherited syndrome in the family, increases your risk of thyroid cancer.

 The papillary type often runs in families.
-Genes on chromosome 19 and chromosome 1 are suspected of causing these familial cancers.
+Experts suspect genes on chromosome 19 and chromosome 1 of causing these familial cancers.

-Persons who have Carney complex, type I or Cowden disease are at increased risk for developing both papillary and follicular thyroid cancers.
-The former syndrome is caused by defects in the gene PRKAR1A and the latter is most often caused by defects in the gene PTEN.
+Persons who have Carney complex, type I or Cowden disease have a higher risk of developing thyroid cancer, both papillary and follicular.
+Defects in the gene PRKAR1A cause the former while defects in the gene PTEN most often cause the latter.

 This disease occurs more often in women than in men.

-Typically, a nodule formation in the area of the thyroid gland is noticed.
-This gland may be enlarged or remain normal in size.
+When thyroid cancer develops, doctors and patients notice a nodule formation in the area of the thyroid gland.
+This gland is either enlarged or normal in size.
 Enlarged neck lymph nodes can also appear before a palpable thyroid node.
-Dysphagia, hoarseness as an expression of vocal cord nerve paralysis, a lack of thyroid gland ability to shift the swallowing action, rough consistency, and fused lymph nodes are late symptoms of advanced disease.
+Dysphagia, hoarseness as an expression of vocal cord nerve paralysis, a lack of thyroid gland ability to shift the swallowing action, rough consistency, and fused lymph nodes are late symptoms of thyroid cancer.

 - Ambry Genetics – risks of various disease types

-- Color Genomics – risks of cancer, genetic forms of heart disease, and medication responses
+- Color – risks of cancer, genetic forms of heart disease, and medication responses

 - Invitae – diagnostics, proactive health, and reproductive health